joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 of us got in a room every week to look at the numbers and answer the question of why they went up, down, or stayed the same.
 We had this culture for performance generally, but in this case, it kept the base of the system light and nimble.

 Code running inside processes could not block.
-Inside the kernel, blocking was permitted in select areas, however.
+Inside the kernel, blocking was permitted in select areas, but remember no user code ever ran in the kernel, so this was an implementation detail.
+And when I say "no blocking," I really mean
-And when I say "no blocking," I really mean it: Midori did not have [demand paging]( https://en.wikipedia.org/wiki/Demand_paging) which, in a classical system, means that touching a piece of memory may physically block to perform IO.
-I have to say, the lack of page thrashing was such a welcome that, at some point, I got into the habit of disabling paging on any Windows system I touched.
-I would much rather have the OS kill programs at will, to keep it running reliably, than to deal with a paging system.
+it: Midori did not have [demand paging](https://en.wikipedia.org/wiki/Demand_paging) which, in a classical system, means that touching a piece of memory may physically block to perform IO.
+I have to say, the lack of page thrashing was such a welcome that, to this day, the first thing I do on a new Windows sytem is disable paging.
+I would much rather have the OS kill programs when it is close to the limit, and continue running reliably, than to deal with a paging madness.

 C#'s implementation of async/await is entirely a front-end compiler trick.
 If you've ever run ildasm on the resulting assembly, you know: it lifts captured variables into fields on an object, rewrites the method's body into a state